 In the interview

-Talk about examples that had positive outcomes and remember that the interview will want to know about your successes, not other peoples, so say I and not WE.
+Talk about examples that had positive outcomes and remember that the interview will want to know about your successes, not other peoples, so say I and not WE when describing your successes.

 You will probably be asked to describe challenges that you have overcome.
-Be prepared for this these questions because there are usually followed up by further questioning!
+Be prepared for this these questions because the interviewer may want to dig further into the mechanics of how you overcame the challenge and validate your exact role in the process.

 Be able to describe your working methods, tools and techniques and be prepared to answer any questions.
 You can describe the benefits and value that your expertise in this area brings and how that helps you to be able to meet goals and deadlines.